-3.12.1.
+3.14.1.
 What is Fertilization?

 In plants, fertilization is a process of sexual reproduction, which occurs after pollination and germination.
 Fertilization can be defined as the fusion of the male gametes (pollen) with the female gametes (ovum) to form a diploid zygote.
 It is a physicochemical process which occurs after the pollination of the carpel.
 The complete series of this process takes place in the zygote to develop into a seed.
-In the fertilization process, flowers play a significant role as they are the reproductive structures of angiosperms (flowering plants).
-The method of fertilization in plants occurs when gametes in haploid conditions fuse to produce a diploid zygote.
+In the fertilization process, flowers play a significant role zygote.